Hacettepe University Ankara State Conservatory: School of Music Teachers (1924–1936)

-In 1928, it was decided to replace this buildings, whose physical facilities could not meet the increasing needs and crowded population, with a new building after its demolisiton.
-The new school building was designed by the Austrian-Swiss architect Ernst Arnold Egli (1893-1974), and completed in 1929.
+In 1928, it was decided to replace this buildings, whose physical facilities could not meet the increasing needs and crowded population, with a new building after its demolition.
+The new school building was designed by the Austrian-Swiss architect Ernst Arnold Egli (1893–1974), and completed in 1929.
 It consisted of a concert hall and lobby, a dining hall, dormitory and study rooms in addition to classrooms.
 Education continued until 1985 in the building, which was expanded with new spaces.

 Establishment of the conservatory (1933–1936)

-In 1933, a bill was prepared on the "National Music and Theatre" by a commission consisting of the school principal Osman Zeki Üngör (1880-1958) and teachers led by the Minister of Education Hikmet Bayur (1891-1980).
+In 1933, a bill was prepared on the "National Music and Theatre" by a commission consisting of the school principal Osman Zeki Üngör (1880–1958) and teachers led by the Minister of Education Hikmet Bayur (1891–1980).
 It aimed the establishment of an institution called the "State Music Conservatory" or "Theater Academy" to cover all music branches in order to meet all kinds of music needs.
 It was envisaged that this institution would be structured as an academy consisting of the Music Teachers School, the Presidential Philharmonic Orchestra and the Theatre Department.
 The bill was enacted in 1934.
 Thereupon, the students' inspector of the Turkish Government in Berlin, Germany was tasked to find an expert to consult during the implementation of the project.
 An agreement was signed with German composer and musicologist Paul Hindemith (1895–1963) for the realization the project.